Photos show black slick in water near Gulf oil rig after Ida

 Port Fourchon, which took a direct hit from the storm, is the primary service hub for hundreds of oil and gas rigs offshore.
 The port also contains oil terminals and pipelines that account for about 90% of the oil and gas production from the Gulf.

-Ida’s winds, equivalent to a EF3 tornado, peeled the roofs off large steel buildings in the harbor and toppled metal light poles.
+Ida’s winds, equivalent to an EF3 tornado, peeled the roofs off large steel buildings in the harbor and toppled metal light poles.
 Trucks, cranes and shipping containers were piled into jumbled heaps.

 Associated Press Investigative Reporter Michael Biesecker reported from Washington.
-AP reporters Matthew Daly in Washington and David Koenig in Dallas contributed.
+Associated Press reporters Matthew Daly in Washington and David Koenig in Dallas contributed.

 Follow Biesecker at http://twitter.com/mbieseck